Can Dogs Burp?

 Certain intestinal parasites may cause gas to build up in your dog's digestive system.
 The most common parasitic infection that does this is Giardia, a type of protozoan parasite.

-This parasite can cause cysts in the dog’s intestines which can cause gas buildup and diarrhea.
-It's unlikely to be life-threatening but can cause other issues such as dehydration and severe abdominal discomfort.
+This parasite can cause cysts in the dog's intestines, which can cause gas buildup and diarrhea.
+It's unlikely to be life-threatening, but it can cause other issues such as dehydration and severe abdominal discomfort.

 Chronic Stomach Issues

-Certain stomach issues can be the cause of your dog burping.
-These can either be acute cases or sometimes they can be chronic cases that reoccur later.
+Certain stomach issues can be the cause of your dog's burping.
+These can either be acute cases or sometimes they can be chronic cases that recur later.

 These commonly include-

-1. IBS (Irritable bowel syndrome) - While uncommon in dogs, dogs can develop IBS.
-This is a stress response that affects the gastrointestinal tract, which can result in diarrhea, vomiting, constipation…and burps.
+Inflammatory bowel disease, such as IBS (Irritable bowel syndrome) - While uncommon in dogs, dogs can develop IBS.
+This is a stress response that affects the gastrointestinal tract, which can result in diarrhea, vomiting, constipation, and burps.

-5. Obstruction - Something, either a growth or a foreign object (e.g. that delicious tennis ball) has gotten caught somewhere and is not allowing food through, or the stomach valves to operate properly.
+Obstruction - Something, either a growth or a foreign object (e.g., that delicious tennis ball), has gotten caught somewhere and is not allowing food through, or the stomach valves to operate properly.

 Your dog burping probably has a more normal reason than most of these, so don't get too anxious.
 However, be aware of odd behavior, and keep on the watch if-

-• You are aware of the fact they’ve recently eaten something they shouldn’t have.
+You are aware of the fact that they've recently eaten something they shouldn't have.

 Bloat